 JOB CLASS DESIGNATION

-This replaces the existing specification for the same class in the same Salary Group MP 59 approved effective June 16, 2006.
-(Revised to modify Purpose of Class)
+This replaces the existing specification for the class of Field Program Consultant in Salary Group MP 59 approved effective September 11, 2009.
+(Revised to add Acknowledgement section and modify content) Final 22-007